hellonico/fruits-classification/README.md

 On each training iteration the network will be checked against images from the testing folder, and will be given a score.
 If that score is higher than the previous iteration, then the updated network will be saved in the nippy file.

-# use the network
+# use the trained network

-The trained network is periodically saved to a file with a default name of trained-network.nippy.
+During training, the trained network is periodically saved to a file with a default name of trained-network.nippy.

 The nippy file is mostlly only a binary version of a big clojure map.
-FIrst we load the network saved in a nippy  file:
+To use the trained network, you first load the network saved in a nippy  file:

 ```
 (def nippy
   (util/read-nippy-file "trained-network.nippy"))
 ```

-Then the main client function in simple.clj, is the guess function.
+Then the main client function in simple.clj, is the guess function (or its sibling, *guesses* for multiple inputs).
 It takes a loaded trained network, and an image-path and run the network with the converted input.

 ```
 (defn guess [nippy image-path]